 Very often, drivers underestimate the importance of ensuring that their tyres are in good condition.
-If your tyres are looking old and deteriorated, it is essential that a qualified tyre specialist checks them and changes them if needs be.
-Just like any other feature of a car, such as the tax, insurance on your car and NCT, you need to keep your tyres up to date.
+If your tyres are looking old and deteriorated, it's essential that a qualified tyre specialist checks them and changes them if needs be.
+Just like any other feature of a car, such as the tax, Car insurance and the NCT, you need to keep your tyres up to date.

-Like your feet after a long walk, tyres will become worn after continuous long journeys.
+Like the soles of your shoes after many long walks, tyres will become worn after continuous long journeys.
 You should look out for the following symptoms of an over-worn tyre:

 - You can feel vibrations through the tyre when driving.